 The new program reinvents the existing building, making it a meaningful space in a peripheral region in the middle of the Atlantic Ocean.

 The Arquipélago – Contemporary Arts Centre adds meaning to the social and cultural context where it is built.
 A new Public Space is materialized in a central square/patio where art feels comfortable and blurs the frontiers between private and public spheres, leisure and work, art and life.

-The aspects of the sustainable performance of the buildings were addressed through its materiality (structures, infra-structures) and the absorption of the existing handcrafted knowledge enriched by its timeless way of building.
-The sustainable measures adopted are passive systems that seek to provide comfort for the users: the density of the concrete walls offer inertia and energy efficiency; the rain water is reused.
+The aspects of the sustainable performance of the buildings were addressed through its materiality (structures, infrastructures) and the absorption of the existing handcrafted knowledge enriched by its timeless way of building.
+The sustainable measures adopted are passive systems that seek to provide comfort for the users: the density of the concrete walls offers inertia and energy efficiency; the rainwater is reused.

 Contemporary Arts Centre Arquipelago Plans

 Menos é Mais Arquitectos is an office based in Porto by Francisco Vieira de Campos (Porto) and Cristina Guedes (Macau) in 1994.
 The ability to do more with less is their motto, seeking to balance the “economy” of means with the “wealth” in the users’ materiality and emotional involvement.
 Their works are a pragmatic response to specific contexts.
 These principles are visible in their first works as well as in the Archipelago Centro de Artes Contemporânea, on São Miguel’s island in the Azores (co-authoring Menos é Mais with JMR).

 - Architect in Charge: Francisco Vieira de Campos (João Mendes Ribeiro Arquitecto), Cristina Guedes, João Mendes Ribeiro (Menos é Mais Arquitectos)